DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 In Direct3D12/Vulkan backends mapping dynamic buffers with `MAP_FLAG_DISCARD` flag is very cheap as it only involves updating current offset.
 It is hard to say what exactly Direct3D11 and OpenGL do under the hood, but most likely something similar.
 There is one significant difference however: Direct3D11 and OpenGL preserve contents of dynamic buffers between frames while Direct3D12 and Vulkan backends do not.
-As a result, mapping is many times more effcient in next-gen backends.
+As a result, mapping is many times more efficient in next-gen backends.

 Dynamic buffers should be used for content that changes often, typically multiple time per frame.
 The most common example is a constant buffer that is updated with different transformation matrices before every draw call.
 Dynamic buffers should not be used for constant